CRAIGS KIWISAVER SCHEME FAQS

 You can transfer your Scheme balance to an Australian complying superannuation scheme following your permanent emigration to Australia.

 We will require evidence that you have permanently emigrated, including a statutory declaration.
-You can transfer everything including your contributions, your employer’s contributions, the $1,000 kick-start (if you were eligible) and member tax credits.
+You can transfer everything including your contributions, your employer’s contributions, the $1,000 kick-start (if you were eligible) and Government Contributions.

 If you emigrate to anywhere else

 After one year you may apply for a withdrawal on grounds of permanent emigration.
 We will require evidence that you have permanently emigrated, including a statutory declaration.
 You can transfer everything including your contributions, your employer’s contributions and the $1,000 kick-start (if you were eligible).
-Member tax credits are refunded to the IRD.
+Government Contributions are refunded to the IRD.

 If you permanently emigrate to New Zealand from Australia, you may transfer your Australian complying superannuation scheme to the Scheme.